-12. All end-of-chapter review questions are excellent to go over as many as possible in class.
+6. All 48 end-of-chapter review questions are excellent to go over in class.
 Sometimes in class, the authors will assign every student a question and give the class 10 minutes to develop answers and then let each student give the class the answer, and then comment on the answer (answers to all questions are given later in this manual).
 This is a great way to promote teacher/student interaction.

-13. Ask students to read the Hershey Company Cohesion Case presented after Chapter 1 because a third of all the end-of-chapter exercises at the end of every chapter apply chapter concepts to the Hershey case - thus preparing students for developing a case analysis on their assigned company.
-Divide students into 3- or 4-person teams within the first two weeks of class and assign to them one of the 30 cases in the book, and schedule a day for the teams to each give a 15 to 20 minute oral presentation revealing their recommended three-year strategic plan for the firm.
+7. Ask students to read the PepsiCo Cohesion Case presented after Chapter 1 because a third of all the end-of-chapter exercises apply chapter concepts to the PepsiCo case - thus preparing students for developing a case analysis on their assigned company.
+Divide students into 3 or 4 person teams within the first two weeks of class and assign to them one of the 29 cases in the book, and schedule a day for the teams to each give a 20 minute oral presentation revealing their recommended three-year strategic plan for the firm.
 The authors and most professors using this book use this approach.